 Water source and quality

 Water is a crucial ingredient in vodka production, comprising a significant portion of the final product.
 The source and quality of the water used can affect the taste and overall character of the vodka.
-Soft and pure water is often preferred, as it allows the flavors of the other ingredients to shine through without any unwanted elements.
+Soft and pure water is often prefer, as it allows the flavors of the other ingredients to shine through without any unwanted elements.

 Filtering and aging techniques